segmentio/segment-docs/src/connections/storage/catalog/redshift/index.md

 3. Enter your Redshift credentials

 ## Security
 VPCs keep servers inaccessible to traffic from the internet.
 With VPC, you're able to designate specific web servers access to your servers.
-In this case, you will be whitelisting the [Segment IPs](https://segment.com/docs/connections/warehouses/faq/#which-ips-should-i-whitelist/) to write to your data warehouse.
+In this case, you [add the Segment IPs to an allow-list](https://segment.com/docs/connections/warehouses/faq/#which-ips-should-i-allow/) to write to your data warehouse.

 ## Best Practice